reflectoring/reflectoring.github.io/_posts/2021-04-14-first-java-program-robot-arena.md

 ## Level 1 - Hello World

-Let's start with the simplest possible program, the infamous "Hello World".
+Let's start with the simplest possible program, the infamous "Hello World" (actually, in Java there are already quite a few concepts required to build a "Hello World" program ... it's definitely simpler in other programming languages).

 **The goal is to create a program that simply prints "Hello World" to a console.**